ivangka/cli-order-executor/README.md

 > **Limit Orders**
 >
-> If you place a limit long order with a price higher than the current market price, it will be executed immediately as a market order.
-Similarly, if you place a limit short order with a price lower than the current market price, it will also be filled immediately as a market order.
+> If you place a limit order with a price worse than the current market price, it will be executed immediately as a market order.

 Parameters: